 “Artificial intelligence?
 Like in the movies?”
-I nod, she shakes her head, “No… I think there were some… Experimental ones… But they had to desist on keeping them on.
+I nod, she shakes her head.
+“No… I think there were some… experimental ones… But they had to desist on keeping on with them.
 The AI-Crafts became conscious and developed self-image disorders.
-Basically, the AIs became confused because of the humanoid reality they were programmed with, which came into conflict with their own looks… I’m not sure if I’m explaining myself,” she peeks her tongue out, “Anyway, AI-Science broke away from non-humanoid designs, to avoid further AI related existential-crises.”
+Basically, the AIs became confused because of the humanoid reality they were programmed with, which came into conflict with their own looks… I’m not sure if I’m explaining myself,” she peeks her tongue out.
+“Anyway, AI-Science broke away from non-humanoid designs, to avoid further AI related existential-crises.”

 “Like the Androids and Bioandroids?”